 Ebenezer wrote another book in 1903.
 Interestingly for a Methodist, it was entitled “The Heresy of Teetotalism”.
 In 1906, he travelled to England in 1906 leaving his wife Sarah in Australia.
 There he bigamously married a widow named Mrs. Earle who subsequently died.
 He inherited her property to the value of £4,300, much to the chagrin of Mrs. Earle’s son Henry who was previously the benefactor of her will.

-guesthouse come nursing home belonging another unsuspecting widow named Clara Berridge.
+boarding house for travellers and invalids belonging another unsuspecting widow named Clara Berridge.
 She was just recovering financially after a bankruptcy and the death of her husband William.
 After a number of rejections, Clara finally agreed to marry Ebenezer in 1907.
 He’d lied to her about his age, understating it by 10 years.
-He’d been going by the name of Benjamin Enroth, Enroth being an anagram of Thorne.
+Ebenezer had adopted the name of Benjamin Enroth, Enroth being an anagram of Thorne.
 Ebenezer engaged in his customary activities of newspaper editing, Sunday School teaching and property development and became well known in the community.
 Ebenezer had also convinced Clara to transfer most of her property and savings to him.

 After his death in 1911, Clara sought to get her property back through the courts.
 In the lead up to a 1914 court case, hand writing samples, certificates and photographs from interested parties began arriving at New Plymouth.